RCN-ECS/CnGV/notebook/20200707_MA_BootstrapVsPermDemonstrations.md

 For GxE, bootstrap randomization creates levels of GxE that may not accurately represent significance of the GxE emm.
 Therefore for GxE, permutation may be the better approach.

 ### Where are false positives/negatives for the bootstrap?
 If we use Bootstrap for the covariance, we want to know what levels of covariance are giving us false positives and negatives.
-Here are 2 charts showing the same info in different ways: One as a line tracking the total number of instances of each category, and the second showing the proportion of instances. **I like the line graph, i think it shows the effect more clearly**
+Here are 2 charts showing the same info in different ways: One as a line tracking the total number of instances of each category, and the second showing the proportion of instances. **I think the line graph shows the intended effect more clearly**

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/7.7.CovarianceBoostrapLineChart.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/7.7.CovarianceBootstrapBarChart.png)